 Git bare vs non-bare repos

-If you inspect a bare git repo, you’ll notice that the .git folder you would see in a normal repository is missing.
-Instead, all of the content that would normally go in the .git folder of repo are in the right there in the root of the directory.
+If you inspect a bare Git repo, you’ll notice that the .git folder you would see in a normal repository is missing.
+Instead, all of the content that would normally go in the .git folder of the repo are in the right there in the root of the directory.
 This includes folders such as:

 Furthermore, the following folders are missing when you issue the git init bare repo command:

 By the way, the command to create a regular Git repo is as follows: